eclipse-imagen/imagen/docs/guide/introduction/index.md

-Previous industry and academic experience in the design of image processing libraries, the usefulness of these libraries across a wide variety of application domains, and the feedback from the users of these libraries have been incorporated into the design of JAI.
+Previous industry and academic experience in the design of image processing libraries, the usefulness of these libraries across a wide variety of application domains, and the feedback from the users of these libraries have been incorporated into the design of ImageN.

 Eclipse ImageN is intended to support image processing using the Java programming language as generally as possible so that few, if any, image